crowdlingo/course/src/speaking/film.md

 - How often do you go to a cinema or watch a movie?
 - Do Chinese people like to go to a cinema to watch a film?
 - What kinds of movies do you like best?
-- What was the first film that you watched?

 ## Vocabulary

 <vocab-list>
-- particularly
+- provoking
-  - to a distinctly greater extent or degree than is common
+  - causing or tending to cause anger or resentment
+- heartfelt
+  - sincerely earnest
+- attractive
+  - pleasing to the eye or mind especially through beauty or charm
+- Normally
-- terrific
+  - under normal conditions
-  - very great or intense
 - watching
   - the act of observing
-- remember
-  - recall knowledge from memory
-- heartfelt
-  - sincerely earnest

 <!-- blank -->